MetaMask/go-did-it/design.md

 - coding style should be clean, straightforward and documented, in a similar fashion as go-ucan.
 - keep the dependencies minimal, favor the standard go libraries
 - code should be decently tested and profiled
-- specifications and test vectors used MUST be referenced in a comment
+- specifications and test vectors origins used MUST be referenced in a comment
 - if something differs from a specification, it should be documented and explained
 - consider how an average user will read and understand your code, rather than how you read it